 Awards, Activities, Honors (selected)

-*Funk, M. (2015) Community Journalism: Relentlessly Deviant?
-CATA of Normative Deviance and Localness in American Community Newspaper Websites.
-Paper presented to the Community Journalism Interest Group of the Association for Education in Journalism and Mass Communication annual convention in San Francisco, California. *Top faculty paper award.
+*Speakman, B. & Funk, M. (2020, August).
+Stepping Outside of the Community Rhetoric: The Death of the Weekly Standard.
+Paper presented to the Magazine Division of the Association for Education in Journalism and Mass Communication annual convention held digitally.
+Top faculty paper award.